 Peanut Butter Chocolate Mousse Cake

-Well, last week I had a piece of chocolate mousse cake from Olive Garden, and thought, “something like this with peanut butter would be perfect for Santa.”
+Last week I had a piece of chocolate mousse cake from Olive Garden, and thought, “something like this with peanut butter would be perfect for Santa.”
 So, this is my take on a peanut butter version of Olive Garden’s chocolate mousse cake.
-Santa’s wife texted tonight to say that it was the best cake they have ever eaten, so if you like peanut butter and chocolate, you will not be disappointed.
+Santa’s wife texted tonight to say that it was the best cake they have ever eaten.
+If you like peanut butter and chocolate, you will not be disappointed.

 - 1 ounce semi-sweet chocolate chopped